Table of Contents

 - They sometimes metastasize to lymph nodes

 D. They sometimes metastasize to lymph nodes.
 SDH deficient GISTs may metastasize to lymph nodes, which almost never happens in GISTs that arise through other molecular pathways.
-Despite this behavior, they have a relatively good prognosis.
-SDH deficient GISTs almost always arise in the stomach, not the colon.
-They are positive for KIT and DOG1 by immunohistochemistry, facilitating the diagnosis of GIST.
-They have a moderate prognosis, and patients often have a protracted clinical course with metastases to lymph nodes and distant organs.
+Answer C is incorrect because despite this behavior, they have a relatively good prognosis.
+Answer A is incorrect because SDH deficient GISTs almost always arise in the stomach, not the colon.
+Answer B is incorrect because they are positive for KIT and DOG1 by immunohistochemistry, facilitating the diagnosis of GIST.
+They have a moderate prognosis and patients often have a protracted clinical course with metastases to lymph nodes and distant organs.

 Comment Here